Skip to content

 Expected shape:

 Your numbers may differ.
 The important shape is a ranked list of labels and confidence scores.
+The status and content-type checks turn a blocked URL or HTML error page into a readable message instead of a PIL UnidentifiedImageError.

 Beginner questionPractical answerDeeper signal